Evedel/bow/README.md

 ==
 I can say that this app almost fit my needs, so in all likelihood, soon, I will not improve it hardly, but this is the list of ideas just for case:
 - info for whole repository: size, number of pushes so on so on soon
+- add button 'Don't Track', to store repo data but not update it
+- add tests for bearer token and for image deletion

 How to start use Bow
 ==